steffenhohn/hackathon/nasure-prototyp/README.md

 Just choose Servers/Nasure Postgres/Databases/lab_dp_db from the left menu.

+Attention:

+Because of an unsolved error in the setup, you have to enter the password "lab_dp_pass" and click "Save Password" once.

 #### Step 6: Test Complete lab_dp Workflow

 The lab_dp consumer runs automatically when you start services with `docker compose up -d`.